A full arch replacement mimics all the natural contours, shape and form of natural teeth

 After a period of healing, a wax model ‘try in’ appointment, and the design is completed by our expert laboratory technicians (who ensure everything is correct based on your aesthetic requirements, personality and facial characteristics), one of our Aria Dental implant experienced dentists will secure your Provisional (short term) Implant Prosthesis.
-The Provisional Implant Prosthesis is made of fibre reinforced acrylic and there is often less “teeth” on this prosthesis to reduce the amount of load distributed onto the implant fixtures, as you continue through your healing phase.
+The Provisional Implant Prosthesis is made of fibre-reinforced acrylic, and there are often fewer “teeth” on this prosthesis to reduce the amount of load distributed onto the implant fixtures as you continue through your healing phase.

 STEP 4: DEFINITIVE PLACEMENT

-After a healing period of approx 3-months, to allow the implant fixtures to osseo-integrate (bond) into your jawbone, you’ll be fitted with your final Definitive Implant Prosthesis.
-Your Definitive will be more comfortable, as it has a more accurate fit and will be very strong – made up of bio compatible titanium and ceramic materials.
-At Aria Dental, there is no “one size fits all” option, with all pieces custom designed for a individual patient.
+After a healing period of approx 3 months, to allow the implant fixtures to osseointegrate (bond) into your jawbone, you’ll be fitted with your final Definitive Implant Prosthesis.
+Your Definitive will be more comfortable, as it has a more accurate fit and will be very strong – made up of bio-compatible titanium and ceramic materials.
+At Aria Dental, there is no “one size fits all” option, with all pieces custom-designed for an individual patient.
 Once your ‘teeth’ are fitted, you will be ready to go and show off your brand-new smile!

-Where a basic All on 4 dental implants treatment, made in Acrylic for a top or bottom jaw, starts from $25,000 – a custom made Full Arch Dental Implant Bridge, hand crafted in ceramic / Zirconia may start from approximately $35,000.
+Where a basic All on 4 dental implants treatment, made in Acrylic for a top or bottom jaw, starts from $25,000 – a custom-made Full Arch Dental Implant Bridge, hand crafted in ceramic / Zirconia, may start from approximately $35,000.
 Understanding the difference between Acrylic All on 4 and a custom Zirconia Full Arch is an important factor – and may save you money in the long term.
 With a custom Full Arch, your Dental Specialist, Dentists and Dental Laboratory Technicians work together to produce and design a custom dental bridge just for you.
-It is custom milled from solid block of the zirconia, then custom hand coloured coloured and baked at ultra-high temperatures to ensure that the finished product is not only natural looking, but almost indestructible! *Pricing guide only – information is up to date for 2022
+It is custom milled from a solid block of zirconia, then custom hand coloured and baked at ultra-high temperatures to ensure that the finished product is not only natural looking but almost indestructible! *Pricing guide only

-For an accurate treatment plan for your full mouth dental implants treatment to match your personal needs, please book in for a complimentary consultation with our dental specialist, Dr Michael Zaninovich.
+For an accurate treatment plan for your full mouth dental implant treatment to match your personal needs, please book a complimentary consultation with our dental specialist, Dr Michael Zaninovich.

 Aria’s Complimentary Dental Implant Consultations